Immigrants Rising’s Wellness Support Groups help undocumented people stay grounded and connected to the community.

 Graphic for Wellness Support Groups

 These 6-week Wellness Support Groups led by trained mental health providers or registered clinicians, are designed to help undocumented people feel less alone and more understood.
 The weekly virtual sessions are closed; meaning that advance registration is required, with the goal of creating a confidential space where 10-12 participants can feel grounded, find community, and share their unique experiences, challenges, and successes with one another.
+Click here to register and join a support group.

 Note: Though participation can be therapeutic, the groups are not a form of therapy.

-Groups Starting in January
+Groups Starting in March

-Dates: Six consecutive Wednesdays from January 22, 2025 to February 26, 2025
+Dates: Six consecutive Tuesdays from March 25, 2025 to April 29, 2025

-UndocuAPI Support Group
+UndocuEducators Support Group

-Dates: Six consecutive Mondays from January 27, 2025 to March 3, 2025
+Dates: Six consecutive Mondays from March 24, 2025 to April 28, 2025

 Time: 6:30 p.m.
 PT / 9:30 p.m.
 ET

-About the Facilitator: Huyen “Kiki” Vo, LCSW, (she/her) is a DACAmented Vietnamese immigrant, a licensed psychotherapist, and a mental health clinician at Stanford Medicine, Children’s Health.
+About the Facilitator: Huyen “Kiki” Vo, LCSW, (she/her) is a Vietnamese immigrant, a licensed psychotherapist, and a mental health clinician at Stanford Medicine, Children’s Health.
 She has the privilege of providing services to children, adolescents, individuals, and families from diverse backgrounds (e.g. low-income, AAPI, mixed status, undocumented, BIPOC, LGBTQ, etc.) throughout the San Francisco Bay Area.
 She values a holistic and collaborative approach to care, utilizing a trauma-informed cultural humility and strength-based lens to promote clients’ self-determination, potential, and resilience.
 She honors each client’s unique history, cultural background, personality, and lived experience, and meets them where they are in their respective self-discovery/healing journey.

 UndocuLGBTQ+ Support Group

-Dates: Six consecutive Mondays from January 27, 2025 to March 3, 2025
+Dates: Six consecutive Wednesdays from March 26, 2025 to April 30, 2025

 Time: 5:30 p.m.
 PT / 8:30 p.m.
 ET